neo4j-drivers/neotime/README.md

  `seconds`    | Between -(2<sup>63</sup>) and (2<sup>63</sup> - 1) inclusive
  `subseconds` | Between -0.999,999,999 and +0.999,999,999 inclusive

+While _seconds_ and _subseconds_ comprise a single logical value, they are stored separately to ensure no loss of precision.
+The _seconds_ attribute can hold any value within the signed 64-bit integer range and the _subseconds_ value can be any `float` with a zero before the decimal point.
+Both values can be positive or negative but must share the same sign.

 Two additional secondary attributes are available, each returning a 3-tuple of derived values.
 These are `years_months_days` and `hours_minutes_seconds`.